Piiit/postgres/SFSCON15-README.md

 		./server/bin/createdb -p 5555 A
 		./server/bin/psql -p 5555 -d A

-We do not want to create new tables all the time, therefore we can just use a `VALUES` clause to create a temporary "table" `T`.
+If you do not want to create new tables all the time, you could use a `VALUES` clause to test the `TWICE` clause.

 		SELECT TWICE * FROM (VALUES(1),(2)) T;
 		column1